Bmi Doctors

 How Does Semaglutide Work in Diabetes?

-1. Stimulates Insulin Secretion: Semaglutide helps the pancreas release insulin when blood sugar levels rise after eating.
-This extra insulin helps lower blood sugar to safer levels.
+1. Stimulates Insulin Secretion: Enhances the pancreas’s ability to release insulin after meals, helping lower blood sugar levels.

 Clinical Effects